Ukrainian Wedding Korovai – Recipe and Technique for Love Birds and other Decorations

 Best way to dry these birds, and to store them, is to space them wide apart, and insert the tooth picks into Styrofoam coffee cups.
 Set the coffee cup studded with birds, on a cookie sheet lined with paper towels, since the egg white wash will be dripping off.

 These may be made way ahead of time, but do not store them in a plastic bag, or they will mold.
-Keep them speared on the coffee cups, covered loosely with paper towels, and kept in a dry cool place, until ready for decorating the Korovai.
+Keep them speared on the coffee cups, covered loosely with paper towels, and kept in a dry, cool place, until ready to decorate the Korovai.

 Besides the birds, branches of the Tree of Life (some Brides prefer their Korovai with that theme), Rosettes, or Cones, and Swirls are used.
 The Korovai is also decorated with fresh Periwinkle or Vinca (Barvinok), or Myrtle (Myr), and Corn Flowers (Nezabutki), and Poppies (Maki), as well as stalks of Wheat, and ribbons.